marlonvets/dsti-devops-2021/modules/02.scm/index.md

 ## Why SCM?

 - How to share the work?
-- How to keep track of changes and its authors?
+- How to keep track of changes and their authors?

 ## History

 - The concept started with engineering
-  **Drawing and project offices evolved a robust system for dealing with engineering processes, and thus were born the fledgling change control and release systems.**
+  **Drawing and project offices evolved a robust system for dealing with engineering processes and thus were born the fledgling change control and release systems.**
 - Modern implementation in software development since ~1980
 - Git started in 2005

 ## What do you manage?

-- Code, or any **text based** projects (like all the configurations needed for the project)
+- Code, or any **text-based** projects (like all the configurations needed for the project)
 - Manage project versions
   - Global project version (tags)
   - Each modification is a «version»